Ingrown Toe Nail

 Treatment: Sometimes initial treatment for ingrown toenails can be safely performed at home.
 However, home treatment is strongly discouraged if an infection is suspected, or for those who have medical conditions that put feet at high risk, such as diabetes, nerve damage in the foot, or poor circulation.

-Dr. Warheit has been assisting patients in implementing solutions that remedy ingrown toenails in the Northwest Suburbs for over 25 years.
+Dr. Warheit or Dr. Smielewski have been assisting patients in implementing solutions that remedy ingrown toenails in the Northwest Suburbs for over 25 years.
 Every patients situation is unique.
-Therefore it is important that you meet with Dr. Warheit so that he may determine the proper solution for you.
+Therefore it is important that you meet with our doctors so that he may determine the proper solution for you.
 Visit us at our Buffalo Grove Office or our Elgin Office.
 Contact us by clicking here.